Trade Bitcoin Trading

 Skeptics will also argue that in setting and placing stop losses you are vulnerable to exit a transaction just before the btcusd market heads in your favor.
 Most investors have had the experience of setting a these orders and then seeing the bitcoin price retrace to that level, or just below it, and then go in the market direction of their original and initial market bitcoin trend analysis.
 What may have been a rather profitable trade turns in to a loss making trade.

 Experienced traders always use stop loss orders as they are an important part of the discipline that is needed to succeed because they can limit and prevent a small loss from becoming a big one.
-What is more, by purposefully putting these orders whenever you enter a trade, you end up making this important decision at the point in time when you are most objective about what is really happening with btcusd market, this is because the most unbiased analysis is done before entering a trade position.
+What is more, by purposefully putting these orders whenever you enter a trade, you end up making this key decision at the point in time when you are most objective about what is really happening with btcusd market, this is because the most unbiased analysis is done before entering a trade position.
 After entering btcusd market a trader will tend to interpret and analyze the btcusd market differently because they now have a bias towards one side, the direction of their trading analysis.

 Unexpected news can come out of nowhere & significantly affect the bitcoin price: this is why it is so important to have a stop loss.
 Its best to cut losses early when a position is going against you, it is best to cap your losses immediately rather than waiting it to become a big one.
 Again, if you set your stop loss orders when you're opening a transaction, then that's when you're most objective.